-The notification letter, or Letter of Intent (LOI), must contain the following information as specified in RSA 193-A:5 II for each child who is beginning a home education program:
+The notification letter must contain the following information as specified in RSA 193-A:5 II for each child who is beginning a home education program:

 • the children's names